proxytype/JpgRaper/README.md

 # JpgRaper
-Hide compressed files inside jpg, most jpg encoders looks only on the image stream and ignore any extra infromation, because of this "feature" we can inject files into the jpg and keep the behavior of image in most computers.
+Hide compressed files inside jpg, most jpg encoders looks only on the image stream and ignore any extra infromation,
+because this "feature" we can inject files into jpg file and keep the behavior as image in most systems.

 # Signature Support
 ```csharp